angular-component/router/README.md

 ng add angular-routing
 ```

-The above command will install the package, and add the RoutingModule import in Root Module.
+The above command will install the package, and add the RoutingModule import in the AppModule.

 ## Usage